We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Is it safe to eat in Cambodia?

-Cambodia is not known for having high standards when in comes to food handling techniques and oftentimes Cambodia has poorer food safety than neighbouring countries such as Thailand and Vietnam.
+Cambodia is not known for having high standards for food safety as compared to neighbouring countries such as Thailand and Vietnam.

 Take these precautions when eating at both street food stalls and established restaurants: